 - If you need Remote Administration, there are a number of ways to make it more secure.
 See the Security Checklist page for more.

 - Many routers offer Remote Administration via a cloud service rather than the old fashioned way which required directly logging in to the router.
 If possible turn this off.
 With it active, you are trusting every employee of the router vendor.

 - Guest networks are your best friend.
 Use them not only for visitors but also for IoT devices.
 They should be password protected.
 Guest networks are usually, but not always, isolated from the main network.
 Review all the configuration options your router offers for the Guest network to insure they are isolated.
 The Security Checklist page has a list of options you might find.

-- Network Isolation/segmentation: Guest networks are merely the appetizer, using VLANs for network isolation is the actual meal.
+- Network Isolation/segmentation: Guest networks are merely an appetizer, using VLANs for network isolation is the main course.
+Devices that only need Internet access should be prevented from seeing and being seen by other devices on the LAN.
+This prevents a single hacked device from causing grief for other devices on your network.
 See the VLAN page for more.

 - For routers with a web interface, lock down access to the router from the LAN side.
 The Security Checklist page offers a dozen possible options (see the Local Administration topic) such as changing the port number(s) and limiting access by IP or MAC address.
 For routers that use a mobile app for administration, think about locking down access to the mobile app.
 This may require signing out.